Resting Heart Rate Chart | What is a Good, Normal, or High RHR

 A low resting heart rate could be dangerous.
 It could indicate an underlying heart problem if you’re not an athlete.

 Even if you’re an athlete, it could be a problem.
-One study found that having (5) a low resting heart rate is a risk factor for atrial fibrillation (AF) in athletes.
+One study found that having a low resting heart rate is a risk factor for atrial fibrillation (AF) in athletes (Ref.
+5).

 A heart rate below 60 bpm doesn’t mean you’re not healthy.
-For example, a low RHR could be (2) caused by taking drugs such as beta blockers.
+For example, a low RHR could be caused by taking drugs such as beta blockers (Ref.
+2).

 Athletes generally have lower heart rates.
 Active people have lower heart rates because they have stronger and more efficient hearts.
 Their hearts don’t need to work as hard to circulate blood throughout the entire body.

-A woman laying on her back with her eyes closed, headline "what a high resting heart rate is trying to tell you"
+Woman lying on her back with eyes closed, text overlay 'what a high resting heart rate is trying to tell you'

 What is A Dangerous Resting Heart Rate?